ocean view on the horizon of personality disorder treatment programs in California

 In the beginning, Xanax may seem like a useful way to manage anxiety and panic attacks.
 However, with repeated use, the body builds tolerance to the drug, meaning the same dose no longer provides the desired effect.
 As a result, individuals may start increasing their dose to achieve the same relief, unknowingly progressing toward dependency.

-This physical dependence can become dangerous when people begin to seek and obtain Xanax from other sources such as street purchases that are often blended with fentanyl and increase the likelihood of over overdose.
+This physical dependence can become dangerous when people begin to seek and obtain Xanax from other sources, such as street purchases that are often blended with fentanyl and increase the likelihood of overdose.

 As tolerance grows, withdrawal symptoms can become severe, including anxiety, restlessness, and seizures.
 These symptoms make quitting without professional help extremely challenging and potentially dangerous, leading many individuals to feel trapped in their benzodiazepine addiction.